Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Abstract

 \section{Abstract}

-I developed a grand unified framework based on a special (non-regular) embedding of the exceptional group $E_6$ in which the first stage of symmetry breaking chain realizes $E_6\to G(2) \times SU(3)_A$.
-The exceptional factor $G(2)$ plays the role of a hidden strong sector, while $SU(3)_A$ acts as a progenitor of the electroweak gauge group.
-Subsequent breaking steps, $G(2)\to SU(3)_C$ and $SU(3)_A\to SU(2)_L\times U(1)_Y$, recover the Standard Model at low energies while preserving a confining dark gauge sector.
+We developed a unified framework based on a special (non-regular) embedding of the exceptional group $E_6$ in which the main stage of symmetry breaking chain realizes $E_6\to G(2) \times SU(3)_A$.
+The exceptional factor $G(2)$ plays the role of a hidden strong sector, while $SU(3)_A$ acts as an ancestor of the electroweak gauge group.
+A minimal scalar sector is organized around a \(\mathbf{650}\)-based \(E_6\) Higgs sector.
+Its \(G(2)\times SU(3)_A\) components $(\mathbf7,\mathbf1)$ and $(\mathbf1,\mathbf8)$ implement the subsequent breaking steps $G(2)\to SU(3)_C$ and $SU(3)_A\to SU(2)_L\times U(1)_A$.
+The \emph{speciality} of this symmetry breaking establishes the feature of \textit{darkness}.
+Defining an hypercharge from the $t_{8}$ generator of $SU(3)_A$ is not sufficient to recover the exact Standard Model hypercharges and the correct Weinberg weak angle, leading to the necessity of an $E_7$ uplift which introduces only a proper additional $U(1)_X$ factor to fix the abelian sector.

-Hypercharge is defined from the $t_{8}$ generator of $SU(3)_A$, fixing the electroweak coupling normalization and identifying the Standard Model Higgs doublet within a larger exceptional representation.
 The special embedding naturally suppresses tree-level leptoquark couplings that typically mediate proton decay in regular grand unified theories.
-The scalar potential for the three Higgs sectors has been constructed, deriving the heavy gauge-bosons spectrum and presenting a consistent one-loop running of the gauge couplings across the intermediate scales, which is shown to satisfy $E_6$ unification.
-The $E_6$ $\mathbf{27}$ representation neatly packages one SM family, while exotic states are lifted vectorlike and made ultraheavy.
+The scalar potential for the Higgs sectors has been constructed, deriving the heavy gauge-bosons spectrum and presenting a consistent one-loop running of the gauge couplings across the intermediate scales, which is shown to satisfy an $E_6$ unification.
+The exotic states are organized in \(E_7\)-derived vectorlike pairs and are made ultraheavy, while a chirality-selecting projection keeps only the desired Standard Model zero modes.
 All non-Standard Model Higgs fields and \textit{broken} massive vectors are found to be invisible to colliders searches.

-The $G(2)$ gluons ensemble confines into heavy dark glueballs without communications with $SU(3)_A$ and $E_6$ sectors.
+The $G(2)$ gluons ensemble confines into heavy dark glueballs with parametrically suppressed communication with $SU(3)_A$ and $U(1)_X$ sectors.
 Cosmological history is analyzed in details, including topological defects, inflation and reheating, demonstrating that monopole relics are naturally diluted.
-The resulting framework provides a minimal unified, self-consistent exceptional apparatus which includes the Standard Model and a dark matter sector which is secluded by the group-theoretic orthogonality.
+The resulting framework provides a minimal and internally consistent exceptional apparatus which includes the Standard Model and a dark matter sector which is secluded by the group-theoretic orthogonality.